mpv-player/mpv/DOCS/man/en/options.rst

 ``--media-keys``, ``--no-media-keys``
       OSX only: Enabled by default.
 Enables/disable media keys support.

+``--merge-files``
+    Pretend that all files passed to mpv are concatenated into a single, big file.
+This uses timeline/EDL support internally.
+Note that this won't work for ordered chapter files or quvi-resolved URLs (such as youtube links).

+    This option is interpreted at program start, and doesn't affect for example files or playlists loaded with the ``loadfile`` or ``loadlist`` commands.

 ``--mf=<option1:option2:...>``
     Used when decoding from multiple PNG or JPEG files with ``mf://``.